 Yes, there's plenty of bugs out here.
 At first it was nerve wracking

-are worth staying away from.
-It's almost as if the bugs know to either
+worth staying away from.
+It's almost as if the bugs know to either run

-run away upon the sight of us, or freeze-frame hoping we don't notice
+away upon the sight of us, or freeze-frame hoping we don't notice them.

-The flies and mosquitos are an exeption to the rule.
+The flies and mosquitoes are an exception to the rule.

-that they are nothing more than God's little ticklers, and no fly will
+they are nothing more than God's little ticklers, and no fly will be

-be distracting me from whatever is being focused on.
-Mosquitos are dead
+distracting me from whatever is being focused on.
+Mosquitoes are dead just

 One bug I really get a kick out of is the "stink bug" which I'm not

-to be to smell it?
+be to smell it?
 But really, just watch one of those things.
-It can
+It can barely

-barely function.
+function.
 It's not much at flight and even worse at walking.
-If
+If you see

-you see one, put your finger in front of it.
-Invariably it will stop at
+one, put your finger in front of it.
+Invariably it will stop at your

-We have a relatively understood territory.
-I know where they
+have a relatively understood territory.
+I know where they predominantly

-predominantly are, and as luck would have it, their areas of domain are
+are, and as luck would have it, their areas of domain are of little

 Only one time in all the time I've been in Ohio have I been bit by a